thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 {% endhighlight %}

+The bulk of our scraping work will be done in a method named `scrape_state_firms()` that will scrape all of the results for a given state, handling pagination in the process.

 ### Submitting the Form

 First, I'll go over selecting and submitting the form.
 If you inspect the HTML of the search form